facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 An important distinction is the difference between "social change" philanthropy – which seeks to address the root causes of problems – and "downstream" philanthropy which address the ill symptoms that result from those root causes.
 Both are necessary, but the distinction is instructive to those seeking to direct and boost the impact of their philanthropy.

-Foundations, Endowments, and (on the more individual level) Trusts, and Donor Advised Funds (DAFs) are all tools that we weigh in our strategic planning with clients around philanthropy, tax efficiency, impact, and estate planning.
+Foundations, Endowments, and (on the more individual level) Trusts, and Donor Advised Funds (DAFs) are all tools that we weigh in our strategic planning with you around philanthropy, tax efficiency, impact, and estate planning.

 As you can see, philanthropy is a clear and powerful tool for creating positive social impacts and a more equitable, sustainable, and compassionate society.